at the end of the family dispute resolution process, this specialist will issue what is known a section 60i certificate.

 (b) the nature of the advice the court is seeking.

 Within the court process, you need to attend Court.
-You may also need to attend meetings with a Family Consultant (previously referred to as a Family Court Counsellor) or other Expert.
+You may also need to participate in the meetings with a Family Consultant (previously referred to as a Family Court Counsellor) or other Expert.
 That Family Consultant or Expert will prepare a Report for the Court to assist the Court in deciding what to do in your matter.

 If needed, your matter may go to a Final Hearing.
 In cases like this, you and any other witnesses you have may be asked to attend Court to answer questions about their evidence.